By Mike Miller Updated October 22, 2025

 The H. S. Williams House at 1219 Rockledge drive, shown in the photo above, has been restored and furnished as a typical family home of 1895.

-It is open to the public the first Saturday of each month from 10-4 as a living history educational site.
+It is open to the public each Saturday of each month from 10-3 for tours as a living history educational site.
+Read more about Friends of Lawndale.

 The City of Rockledge has done a good job in historic preservation and in making sure there are plenty of parks for the city's citizens.